holly-cummins/quarkus-universal-todo/README.md

 ## Prerequisites

-The application uses PostGreSQL and Keycloak.
+The application uses PostgreSQL and Keycloak.
 A `docker-compose` file starts these required services.
 Run: